-You may think you know the best Italian shoemakers, but if your list includes only the big names like Gucci, Prada and Ferragamo, then you’re missing out on some seriously stylish footwear.
+You think you know the best Italian shoemakers, but if your list includes only big names like Gucci, Prada and Ferragamo, then you’re missing out on some seriously stylish footwear.

 Ever use the hashtag #shoeporn?
 Then consider adding these 5 under-the-radar Italian brands to your collection.
 Compared to the popular designers, they offer similar (or better) attention to craftsmanship, fine quality materials and eye-catching designs.